cdlm/website-nanoc/content/notes/2010/tourcoing-jazz-festival.markdown

 [Henri Texier]: http://www.label-bleu.com/artist.php?artist_id=91

-[Dave Holland][] is a giant, both figuratively and literally; but then he was playing one of these acousting road basses with a truncated belly, so that was cheating a bit :)
+[Dave Holland][] is a giant, both figuratively and literally; but then he was playing one of these acousting road basses with a truncated belly, so that was cheating a bit.

 - [Robin Eubanks](http://www.robineubanks.com): trombone,
 - [Dave Holland][]: bass,